kalpeshbpatel/terraform/README.md

 1. **VPC Configuration:**

    - Define a VPC with a CIDR block, for example, `192.168.0.0/16`.
-   - Create one public and one private subnet, each in different availability zones.
+   - Create two public and two private subnet, each in different availability zones.

 2. **Required AWS Resources:**